Role of the Parish Council

 We hold monthly meetings (including the Annual Parish Council Meeting), normally in Potten End Church Room.
 The meetings are open to the public and councillors discuss and act on matters concerning parish, including the following.

 We manage the spending of a variety of incomes including the precept received from Dacorum Borough Council.
 Full details of receipts and expenditure are included on our finance pages.

 We act as a formal consultee on all planning applications within the parish.

 We are involved with local environment issues such as the removal of fly-tipping and littering.
 We monitor the condition of Potten End, Nettleden and Frithsden footpaths and gates, and commission work towards keeping them in a fit state for villagers, ramblers and horse riders to use.
-We also maintain village furniture such as benches and notice boards.

 We advise the borough and county councils on traffic, roads, safety and other matters in our parish.